-Taylor Anderson is the New York Times bestselling author of the Destroyermen series.
-A gunmaker and forensic ballistic archaeologist, Taylor has been a technical and dialogue consultant for movies and documentaries.
-He is also a member of the National Historical Honor Society and the United States Field Artillery Association, which awarded him the Honorable Order of St. Barbara.
-He has a master’s degree in history and has taught that subject at Tarleton State University in Stephenville, Texas.
-He lives in nearby Granbury with his family.
+Taylor Anderson is the New York Times bestselling author of the Destroyermen novels and the Artillerymen novels.
+A gunmaker and forensic ballistic archaeologist, Taylor has been a technical and dialogue consultant for movies and documentaries and is an award-winning member of the National Historical Honor Society and of the United States Field Artillery Association.

 Essay by Taylor Anderson on Distant Thunders

 I love “what if.”
 Not only is it the ultimate foundation of all fiction, it’s the prime mover behind every technological advancement in human history.
 “What if I tie this sharp rock to the end of this stick?”
 The spear, arrow, axe, grubbing hoe—virtually every early weapon and modern garden tool is born.
 “What if we harness the power of the atom?”
 Nuclear bombs and, incidentally, an efficient and relatively benign energy source are created.
 “What if I had a phone that would fit in my shirt pocket?”
 Voila!
 Cell phones allow instant communication and inescapable aggravation.
 (One might consider that almost every “what if” inspired beneficial leap comes with a dark side).